Skip to content

 Greater Manchester (GM) Social Housing Stop Smoking Pilot Initiative and Evaluation

-This research project is led by Dr Nicola Lindson from the Oxford Tobacco Addiction Group (OxTAG), Nuffield Department of Primary Care Health Services, University of Oxford.
-Prof Pete Bower leads the work on behalf of NIHR ARC Greater Manchester.
+This research project was led by Dr Nicola Lindson from the Oxford Tobacco Addiction Group (OxTAG), Nuffield Department of Primary Care Health Services, University of Oxford.
+Prof Pete Bower led the work on behalf of NIHR ARC Greater Manchester.

-This research project is exploring, testing and evaluating ways to reduce smoking in people living in social housing in Greater Manchester, in order to meet the city-region’s aim of becoming smokefree (with less than 5% smokers) by 2030.
+This research project explored, tested and evaluated ways to reduce smoking in people living in social housing in Greater Manchester, in order to meet the city-region’s aim of becoming smokefree (with less than 5% smokers) by 2030.

 Primary aims:

-• Increase the number of people who attempt – and are successful – at quitting smoking.
+• Increase the number of people who attempted – and were successful – at quitting smoking.

 • Reduce the inequalities caused by smoking.